 How to Repair Asphalt Shingle Damage: DIY Version

 Once you’ve identified signs of damage, it’s time to address the issue.
 Repairing asphalt shingle damage can be done through DIY methods or by hiring a professional.
-DIY repairs are often suitable for minor issues like curling or lightly damaged shingles, but the appropriate repair type will depend on the extent and nature of the damage.
+A DIY shingle roof repair is often suitable for minor issues like curling or lightly damaged shingles, but the appropriate repair type will depend on the extent and nature of the damage.
 Here’s a step-by-step guide for both options:

 1. Gather Supplies